 How SOFR Is Different From LIBOR

-There are some key differences between SOFR and LIBOR, which also in part explain why the shift toward using SOFR in recent years.
-Some of the main differences are:
+There are some key differences between SOFR and LIBOR, which help explain the shift towards SOFR and away from LIBOR.
+Here’s a look at some of the biggest.

-• SOFR is a daily (overnight) rate whereas LIBOR has seven variable rates.
+• SOFR is a daily (overnight) rate, while LIBOR has seven variable rates.